-This morning I woke up feeling overwhelmed, and it’s understandable given the state of things.
-The very first thing I wanted to do was turn on the tv to watch my allotted 15 min a day of news I’ve permitted myself.
-Or grab my phone to read my one article a day max about the coronavirus pandemic.
-It’s the feeling of uneasiness and out of control that drives a person like me — who does not watch or read the news ever.
-A part of me hopes I will hear or read that there is once again light in our beautiful city, which has gone dark.
+This morning I woke up feeling overwhelmed, which is understandable given the state of things.
+The first thing I wanted to do was turn on the tv to watch my allotted 15 min a day of news I have permitted myself.
+Or grab my phone to read my one article daily about the coronavirus pandemic.
+But, I want to help and do not know where to begin, so today I am sharing Five things you can do TODAY to Help NYC Restaurants.

 Relief Opportunities for All Restaurants (ROAR)

 It is the effort of over 20 of NYC’s top restaurant groups.
 The founding members include a representative from each area of the industry.
-Fast-casual chain Dig, restauranteur Gabriel Stulman’s Happy Cooking Hospitality, Eataly, Jean-Georges Vongerichten’s restaurant group, and Chef JJ Johnson’s casual enterprise FieldTrip are some of the funding members according to Eater.
+Fast-casual chain Dig, restauranteur Gabriel Stulman’s Happy Cooking Hospitality, Eataly, Jean-Georges Vongerichten’s restaurant group, and Chef JJ Johnson’s casual enterprise FieldTrip are some of the funding members, according to Eater.

 We can all do something to help

-I firmly believe that we all need help at some point in our lives.
-And someone always steps forward and lend a helping hand.
-As New Yorkers, we band together always under challenging times.
-Today is no different; we MUST come together; it is the only way for us to get through this.
+I firmly believe that we all need help at some point.
+And someone always steps forward and lends a helping hand.
+As New Yorkers, we always band together under challenging times.
+Today is no different; we MUST come together; it is the only way to get through this.

 Here are five things you can do to help the restaurant community today

-I am simply helping in any way I can, and I am asking you to do the same as well.
-And REMEMBER supporting a restaurant or your favorite business is simply not about supporting the owners.
-It is about preserving our communities and helping someone stay employed so that they can in turn support themselves and their family.
+I am simply helping in any way I can, and I am asking you to do the same.
+And REMEMBER supporting a restaurant or your favorite business merely is not about supporting the owners.
+It is about preserving our communities and helping someone stay employed so that they can, in turn, support themselves and their family.

-As always I am sending Love – Stay safe.
+As always, I am sending Love – Stay safe.